Demazure character formula for semi-infinite flag varieties

 where $w_0 \in W$ is the longest element, $\beta \in Q^{\vee}$ satisfies $\left< \beta, \alpha_i \right> < 0$ for each $i \in \mathtt I$, and $t_{\beta}$ is the translation element in the affine Weyl group $W \ltimes Q^{\vee}$. \end{fcor}

 The organization of this note is as follows.
-The first two sections are preliminary materials on current algebra representations and semi-infinite flag manifolds, respectively.
+The first two sections contain preliminary material on current algebra representations and semi-infinite flag variety, respectively.
 We provide proofs of some facts for which the author was unable to find appropriate references.
-The third section is a preparatory observation that the semi-infinite flag manifold must be actually projectively normal.
+The third section is a preparatory observation that the semi-infinite flag variety must be actually projectively normal.
 The fourth section contains a proof of Theorem A through algebraic manipulations.
-Taking account into the works of Braverman-Finkelberg \cite{BF14a,BF14b,BF14c}, the idea is supported by the fact that the Demazure character formula is in fact equivalent to the normality of Schubert varieties in the classical case.
-The fifth section contains a proof of Theorem B. Its main argument gives a simple (to the author's point of view) explanation of a result Feigin-Makedonskyi-Orr \cite{FMO} (cf. Naito-Nomoto-Sagaki \cite{NNS}).
-The sixth section is about Theorem C, that is a geometric interpretation of the intertwiners in the theory of non-symmetric Macdonald polynomials at $t=\infty$ due to Cherednik-Orr \cite{CO} (which can be also seen as a semi-infinite analogue of the $t = 0$ specialization of twisted non-symmetric Macdonald polynomials obtained by Sanderson and Ion \cite{San00, Ion03}).\\
+Taking the works of Braverman-Finkelberg \cite{BF14a,BF14b,BF14c} into account, the idea is supported by the fact that the Demazure character formula is in fact equivalent to the normality of Schubert varieties in the classical case.
+The fifth section contains a proof of Theorem B. Its main argument gives a simple (to the author's point of view) explanation of a result of Feigin-Makedonskyi-Orr \cite{FMO} (cf. Naito-Nomoto-Sagaki \cite{NNS}).
+The sixth section is about Theorem C, that is a geometric interpretation of the intertwiners in the theory of non-symmetric Macdonald polynomials at $t=\infty$ due to Cherednik-Orr \cite{CO} (which can be also seen as a semi-infinite analogue of the $t = 0$ specialization of non-symmetric Macdonald polynomials obtained by Sanderson and Ion \cite{San00, Ion03}).

+After completed the first version of this paper, the author learned that a part of Theorem \ref{fmain} is also formulated in \cite{BFunp} from a slightly different perspective.

-{ {\bf Acknowledgement:} The author would like to thank Michael Finkelberg for attracting his attention to \cite{FM}, that is the starting point of the research including this note.
+{ {\bf Acknowledgement:} The author would like to thank Michael Finkelberg for attracting his attention to \cite{FM} and sent me his unpublished note \cite{BFunp}.